ibm-cloud-docs/hardware-firewall-shared/known-limitations.md

 * Is currently associated with a Network Gateway, Hardware Firewall, or FortiGate Security Appliance.
 * Contains 30 or more servers.
 * Has a primary subnet that is larger than a /28.
+* Contains a bare-metal server hosting a gateway, such as a Juniper vSRX or VRA, as these servers are deployed on a transit VLAN.

 In these instances, a new VLAN must be established for the Firewall or another product must be selected.